-Enjoy the great outdoors on cross country skis.
-It’s easy to find Nordic centers and cross country ski trails all over the Rocky Mountains in Colorado.
-Most offer rentals for cross country skis, usually both classic and skate, as well as snowshoes.
+Enjoy Colorado’s Great Outdoors on cross country skis.
+It’s easy to find Nordic centers and cross country ski trails all over the Rocky Mountains.
+Most offer ski rentals, usually both classic and skate, as well as snowshoes.

 Guide to Cross Country Skiing in Colorado

 Nordic skiing is the oldest and most original form of skiing.
 It was used to travel snow-covered land in search of food, wood, and socializing.
 It’s the same as cross country skiing, except that Nordic skiing also goes in the backcountry on ungroomed trails.

 Cross country skiing is one of the best ways to enjoy the winter season.
 It’s cheaper than downhill skiing, an awesome workout, and allows you to soak up nature at your own pace.

 It began as a means of transportation and continues as such in parts of the world.
 Skiers are their own vehicle to move across the terrain, not requiring chair lifts or assistance.
 It’s a popular sport for recreation throughout the snow covered globe.